-The figure below shows the follow-up experience of members of a small study cohort between 1 January 2004 to 30 June 2009 from entry to follow-up until death (• if due to cancer, \circ for other causes) or censoring (end of line).
-Follow-up without cancer is shown with a broken line; for those subjects contracting cancer, follow-up after diagnosis is shown with a full line.
+The figure below shows the follow-up experience of members of a small study cohort between 1 January 2004 to 30 June 2009 from entry to follow-up until death (\bullet if due to cancer C, \circ for other causes) or censoring (end of line).
+Follow-up until the occurrence of cancer C is shown with a broken line.
+For those subjects contracting cancer C, follow-up after diagnosis is shown with a solid line.